Plestiodon fasciatus: Geographic range

 The range of the American five-lined skink extends in the north to southern Ontario, Michigan and eastern New York.
 The western border is in Minnesota, Missouri and eastern Kansas, Nebraska, Oklahoma, Florida, Mississippi, Louisiana, Tennessee and Texas.
 P. fasciatus tends to be most abundant on the coastal plain in the southeastern United States and along the Gulf Coast.
 It has now been seen in increasing numbers in the northern Chesapeake Bay Region of Maryland particularly along the shores of the Elk River, and northern Virginia.
 It has also been seen in northern South America, such as Colombia.

 Habitat

 The American five-lined skink is a ground-dwelling animal.
 It prefers moist, hardwood areas with a permanent water source such as rivers or streams, as well as sites to bask in the sun.
 It can also be found in broken, rocky areas at the northern edge of its habitat.
 Within the northern edge of its habitat, it was found that they prefer areas with longer than average rock cover in areas with few trees.
+Also within its northern range, P. fasciatus abundance is negatively impacted by canopy closure, herbaceous cover, and shrub density.
 While little is known about any hibernation patterns, P. fasciatus is rarely seen throughout winter and the surrounding months.
 It is assumed by scientists that they are sheltered and dormant under rocks, logs, or leaves provided by the hardwood areas it inhabits.
 They are resistant to minor disturbances, but can be affected by the removal of woody debris in their northern habitats.